ChangWeiTan/TSI/README.md

   5. Exact indices of 1NN-DTW using best warping window: index1NN/*SITS or UCR*/*SITS1M_fold#_1NN_LB_index1NN.csv or UCRDataset_1NN_LB_index1NN.csv*.
 The indices are sorted in the order downloaded from the UCR Time Series website.

-The main files to run the experiments are SITS_NNDTW.java
+The main files to run the experiments are
+  - SITS_NNDTW.java
-  SITS_NNED.java
+  - SITS_NNED.java
-  SITS_TSI.java
+  - SITS_TSI.java
-  UCR_NNDTW.java
+  - UCR_NNDTW.java
-  UCR_TSI.java
+  - UCR_TSI.java

-To run the experiments:

-Example 1, Running TSI experiment on UCR dataset 50words.
+## Example 1, Running TSI experiment on UCR dataset 50words.
-Assuming using Eclipse, go to Run Configurations > Arguments The program arguments are
+Assuming using Eclipse, go to Run Configurations > Arguments

+The program arguments are
   1. Project path                                             : *project directory*/src
   2. Dataset name                                             : 50words / change to SITS1M_fold# for SITS